 Analyzing Bilibili's Unusual Options Activity

-Shares of Bilibili (NASDAQ:BILI) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $115.11.
+Shares of Bilibili (NASDAQ:BILI) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $92.89.

 - Option Type: SWEEP